 History lovers looking for WW2 sites in London will find a wealth of museums at their disposal.
 It’s probably not the sole reason people will visit London, but if you enjoy learning about WW2 you’ll find plenty there to keep you occupied.
-Having a son who loves learning about World War 2 we’ve almost always sought out places to learn more about it.
-As well as museums you’ll find a number of memorials in the city centre dedicated to those who served.

 This post contains affiliate links.
 Clicking on them may result in a commission being paid to us if you purchase afterwards - this is at no extra cost to yourself.
 Thanks!